pulumi/tf2pulumi/README.md

 // For a C# project
 $ pulumi new csharp -f

+// For a Java project
+$ pulumi new java -f

+// For a YAML project
+$ pulumi new yaml -f
 ```

 Then run `tf2pulumi` which will write a file in the directory that